 Provide some protection from liability

 The District is dedicated to helping farmers and landowners in preserving our natural resources for future generations in Wayne County.
+Use the form at left to Request Landowner Assistance.
 Below is a list of some of our Ag activities:

 Best management practices planning and implementation